Edit

 Screenshot of the nav pane for Data factory.

 Along the left side is a narrow vertical bar, referred to as the nav pane.
-This example uses the Data factory nav pane.
-Notice that My workspace is the active workspace.
-The options in your nav pane depend on the product experience you've selected.
+This example uses the Data Factory nav pane.
+The options in your nav pane depend on the product workload you select.
 The nav pane organizes actions you can take with your items in ways that help you get to where you want to be quickly.
 Occasionally, using the nav pane is the quickest way to get to your items.

 In the bottom section of the nav pane is where you find and open your workspaces.
 Use the workspace selector to view a list of your workspaces and select one to open.
 Below the workspace selector is the name of the currently open workspace.